 Harmony celebrations

-Since 1999, more than 80,000 Harmony Week events have been held in childcare centres, schools, community groups, churches, businesses and federal, state and local government agencies across Australia.
+Since 1999, more than 80,000 Harmony Week events have been held across Australia in:

-Harmony Week is about inclusiveness, respect and belonging for all Australians, regardless of cultural or linguistic background, united by a set of core Australian values.
+Harmony Week is a time to celebrate that Australia is one of the most successful multicultural societies in the world.
+It is about inclusiveness, respect and belonging for all Australians, regardless of cultural or linguistic background, united by a set of core Australian values.

 Our cultural diversity